|

 OK - Wikipedia

-OK (/ ˌoʊˈkeɪ / ⓘ), with spelling variations including okay, okeh, O.K. and many others, is an English word (originating in American English) denoting approval, acceptance, agreement, assent, acknowledgment, or a sign of indifference.
+OK (/ ˌoʊˈkeɪ / ⓘ), with spelling variations including okay, O.K. and many others, is an English word (originating in American English) denoting approval, acceptance, agreement, assent, acknowledgment, or a sign of indifference.
 OK is frequently used as a loanword in other languages.

 OK Definition & Meaning - Merriam-Webster